 In most cases, a pronoun refers back to a noun that appeared previously in the text or conversation.
 That noun is called the antecedent of the pronoun and the noun and pronoun must agree as to whether they are singular or plural.
 Let us look at some of the problem areas of pronouns and their usage, including indefinite pronouns, gender issues, subject pronouns, and object pronouns.

-Gender issues are plaguing our society right now.
+Gender issues continue to plague our society right now.
 It was widely understood that words like: man, he, and him, could stand more both sexes.
 Using “he or she” can become cumbersome, so some use “he/she.”
 It would be a lot easier to go back to using “he” and “him” and not worry about offending anyone.
 Because of this problem, many people use “them” and “their” incorrectly.

-The next topic to be covered in pronoun agreement is determining whether the noun is a subject or an object.
-This is where most of us get confused.
+One of the hardest parts of pronoun agreement is determining whether the noun being replaced is a subject or an object.

 Subject pronouns are: he, she, I, we, they, who, whoever, you, and it.
 Compound subjects can confuse but you need to remember that each individual subject needs the subject form, like “My sister and I went to the store.” and “The person who spilled the milk needs to clean it.”